jasonbot/weblog/content/weblog/llms.md

 I remember when every Uber ride was heavily subsidized by its investors.
 I could Uber Pool to multiple venues across San Francisco for about $10 on an evening out.
 Now that Uber has to be profitable, I don't even consider it except as a strategic last choice, and it's significantly more expensive now (that same night out now would run me $75).

 Don't fool yourselves into thinking that once your default choice is 'I'll ask ChatGPT' that ChatGPT won't find a way to squeeze for as much as it can because it's insinuated itself into your lifestyle.

+# LLMs In Usage Are Just A Reminder Of What We Once Had

+LLMs are, in essence, a lossily-compressed, fuzzy searchable copy of a lot of contents found on the internet.

+Google used to be good.
+We used to be able to type these types of question into Google and get answers.
+Using an LLM as a search engine is just an indictment of that slow decay of Google's core product and the fact that we simply can't have nice things without other people messing it up -- SEO monsters started posting garbage on the internet to game the search engines and ruined it for all of us.

+Your chat with an AI session is a sad, watered-down echo of a quality user experience we once had a quarter of a century ago with a single text input box on `google.com`.

 # LLM Tools as Developer Aids